lumi-ai-factory/data_management/content/1-2_governance_trust_and_scalable_AI.md

   <figcaption><em>Figure: Key regulatory and standards drivers for Industrial AI and data management, including GDPR, the EU AI Act, and sector-specific standards such as ISO and IEC</em></figcaption>
 </figure>

 Good data management does not eliminate regulatory effort, but it makes compliance achievable at scale.
-Without proper metadata, lineage, and versioning, audits and certifications become manual, fragile, and error‑prone—especially in complex AI and HPC environments.
+Without proper metadata, lineage, and versioning, audits and certifications become manual, fragile, and error‑prone, especially in complex AI and HPC environments.

 ## 1.2.1 Ethical and Responsible Use of Data
 Beyond formal regulation, organizations face growing expectations around ethical and responsible data use.
 In AI‑driven systems, ethical risks are often data risks in disguise.
 Unclear data provenance, undocumented transformations, inappropriate reuse, or loss of control when data is processed at scale can all lead to unintended and difficult‑to‑detect consequences.